Leptin and Ghrelin, what do these words mean?

 It also has many other functions related to fertility, immunity, and brain function.

 However, leptin’s main role is the long-term regulation of energy, including the number of calories you eat and expend, as well as how much fat you store in your body.

 The leptin system evolved to keep humans from starving or overeating, both of which would have made you less likely to survive in the natural environment.

 Today, leptin is very effective at keeping us from starving.
-But our times are very different from when humans only had to worry about being chased by the occasional wild animal or worrying where we were going to sleep for the night.
+But our times are very different from when humans only had to worry about being chased by the occasional wild animal or worrying about where we were going to sleep for the night.
 In caveman times, we went to sleep when the sun went down and woke up when the first rays of light filtered into our caves.
-Now we are awake long into the nights fueled by high sugar foods, artificial lighting, and computer screens, TV’s, Phones or Ipads.
+Now we are awake long into the night fueled by high-sugar foods, artificial lighting, and computer screens, TVs, Phones, or Ipads.
 Too much of this activity triggers the mechanism that is supposed to prevent us from overeating.
 This is what I refer to as ‘A Chemical Imbalance’!

 Understanding how ghrelin and leptin work in the body can help us to understand and moderate these urges to eat too much or too little and thus help us to engage in proper healthy weight loss, or just maintain a healthy human form!

 Studies show that the production of both Leptin and Ghrelin may be influenced by how much or how little sleep we get.